yavulan/learning/ngrx-platform.md

 ### What to store?

->"we don’t intend Redux to be used for all state.
+>"we don't intend Redux to be used for all state.
 Just whatever seems significant to the app.
-I would argue inputs and animation state should be handled by *(state abstraction)*.
+I would argue inputs and animation state should be handled by *state abstraction*.
 Redux works better for things like fetched data and locally modified models."
 *by [@gaearon](https://github.com/gaearon)*

 ## Action